 The basic requirement for admission as a student in the Biomedical Informatics program is a bachelor’s degree in computer science, engineering, mathematics, physics, biology, nursing, medicine, public health, information management, or similar discipline.
-The general requirements for admission are defined by the Graduate School of Arts and Sciences (GSAS).
+The general requirements for admission are determined by the Graduate School of Arts and Sciences (GSAS).

 Students who enter without requisite coursework in computer science from previous study may be required to take remedial coursework at Columbia University to ensure fulfillment of program requirements.

 GSAS only accepts applications to the PhD and MA program for entrance in the Fall term.
 There is no Spring term admission.
 The application deadline for Fall 2019 admission is early December.
-See Application Guidelines from the GSAS admissions website for official deadlines, address to send transcripts, GRE, TOEFL and IELTS institution codes, etc. All tests should be taken at least 6 weeks prior to the application deadline to ensure timely receipt by the GSAS Office of Graduate Affairs at CUMC.
+See Application Guidelines and Frequently Asked Questions from the GSAS admissions website for official deadlines, address to send transcripts, GRE, TOEFL and IELTS institution codes, etc. All tests should be taken at least 6 weeks prior to the application deadline to ensure timely receipt by the GSAS Office of Graduate Affairs at CUMC.

 A complete application package should include the following items:

-- GRE scores (Required for PhD applicants.
+- GRE scores (Required for both PhD and MA applicants.
 NLM Postdoctoral MA applicants may submit MCAT scores instead of GRE scores if they have not taken the GRE test.
-Physicians should also submit USMLE scores as well if they have taken these exams).
+Physicians should also submit USMLE scores if they have taken these exams).
 All GRE tests should be taken at least 6 weeks prior to the application deadline and sent to Institution Code 2619 by ETS.

 - Personal Statement

 - Official transcripts from all undergraduate and graduate institutions

 - TOEFL scores, if applicable (see International Students section below), sent to Institution Code 2619 by ETS